 My Mum (Brenda) and Stepfather (Tony) live in Leverington, Cambridgeshire.
 My Dad (John) and Stepmother (Shirley) live in Hemel Hempstead, Herts.
 I have two Brothers; Alan and Dan.
 Dan and his wife Gemma live in Manea, Cambridgeshire.
 Alan and his wife Candy live in Hertfordshire with their first child (my first Niece) Eva.
 She’s cool!

 Music & Drama

 I’m a hobby guitarist and singer, enjoying karaoke, songwriting and jamming with other musicians (when the chance arises.)
 I mess about a bit on the keyboard too.
 I’m not particularly good at any of these, but I do enjoy having a go.
-I’m also a member of the Leverington Amateur Dramatic Society (L.A.D.S.) who put in plays and performances each year around and about the area.
+I’m also a member of the Leverington Amateur Dramatic Society (L.A.D.S.) who put on occasional plays and performances each year around and about the area.

 I’m a gamer.
 There.
 I’ve said it.
 It’s out of the box.
 What is a gamer? it’s a person who enjoys playing many different types of games.
 Recently, young people who enjoy Video Games have tried to steal the term for themselves, but frankly, that’s not what a real gamer is.
 A real gamer likes many different types of games.
 Board games.
 Card games.
 Computer games.
 Roleplaying Games.
 Murder Mystery Games.
 You get the idea.
 If this sounds just plain stupid to you then forget I mentioned it.
-On the other hand, If you like the sound of it then you might want to check out the scene at Flagship Magazine or BoardGameGeek.
+On the other hand, If you like the sound of it then you might want to check out the scene at BoardGameGeek.
 Or even at Madhouse.